 Visit Carn Euny to explore an ancient courtyard settlement, set around an accessible fogou deep, in the heart of West Penwith.
 Cornwall has a wonderful ancient heritage from which it is possible to trace the early societies that lived here and linger just for a moment in their shadow.
-Carn Euny is managed by Cornwall Heritage Trust with parking in a little lay-by about 600 metres from the site and access is free.
+Cornwall Heritage Trust manages Carn Euny. there is parking in a little lay-by about 600 metres from the site and access is free.

 The courtyard houses